 Counseling of a mild nature to explore and resolve addiction driving issues, and many more therapies.

 Each person is a unique individual and an individualized treatment program is essential to help a person regain optimum health and restore peace of mind after addiction or dependence.

-You can contact the Alternative to Meds Center for more details on the many treatment protocols used in addressing and resolving addiction or dependence to substances such as Neurontin.
+You can contact Alternative to Meds Center for more details on the many treatment protocols used in addressing and resolving addiction or dependence to substances such as gabapentin.
 You are invited to find out more about the various ways one can regain mental health naturally while enrolled at the facility.